 Following receipt of a disclosure made under this policy, an investigation meeting will be held with the employee.
 The purpose of this meeting is to gather as much information as possible from the employee regarding their concerns, including whether they have any supporting evidence or can identify any witnesses.
 This meeting will normally be held within one week following receipt of the disclosure.

 After this meeting, the investigating person will commence a full investigation into the concerns raised.
 The investigation will aim to gather all relevant information including relevant documentary evidence or witness statements.
+This investigation must be completed within four weeks following receipt of the disclosure.
+If this is not possible, the investigating manager will speak to the employee in advance of the completion deadline to agree an extended period of investigation.

 Once the investigation is complete, the investigation manager will write to the employee confirming the outcome.

 If the employee is not satisfied with the explanation or outcome, they may raise the matter with the appropriate official organisation or regulatory body.
 Alternatively, employees may raise a formal complaint under the charity’s grievance policy.